drwasho/openbazaar-documentation/03 OpenBazaar Protocol.md

 > A *Ricardian Contract* can be defined as a single document that is **a)** a contract offered by an issuer to holders, **b)** for a valuable right held by holders, and managed by the issuer, **c)** easily readable by people (like a contract on paper), **d)** readable by programs (parsable like a database), **e)** digitally signed, **f)** carries the keys and server information, and **g)** allied with a unique and secure identifier.
 [- Ian Grigg](http://iang.org/papers/ricardian_contract.html)

-Ricardian contracts (RCs) are digital documents that record an agreement between multiple parties, which are signed and cryptographically verified, and formatted to be human and machine-readable.
+Ricardian contracts (RC) are digital documents that record an agreement between multiple parties, which are signed and cryptographically verified, and formatted to be human and machine-readable.
 The one-way hash of RC establish a tamper-proof receipt of the terms and conditions of a trade, which eliminates potential disputes that may arise from hearsay claims between counterparties.

 To be 'machine readable', the terms and conditions are formatted in JSON with a hierarchy of attribute-value pairs: the contract schema.
 As there are multiple types of trade that _OpenBazaar_ aims to support, each will have its own contract schema.
 Common to all schemas are four modules: